datamole-ai/mff-cloud-app-development/README.md

 Formal assignment can be found in the [semestral-project-assignment.md](./semestral-project-assignment.md) file.

 The assignment must be **<u>completed</u>** till the end of June 2023.
 Please take into an account that we need a few days to check your assignment and that we might ask you to do some additional improvements.
+This year, there was miscommunication regarding the deadline for completion during lessons.
+However, information in this paragraph is the correct one.

 # Lesson Outline